 Moving Traditions is currently conducting research for, developing, and pilot testing a new program for bar and bat mitzvah students and their families.
-The curriculum—designed by rabbis, social workers, and psychologists—is being piloted in partnership with educators, cantors and rabbis in select Jewish institutions in Chicago and Los Angeles.
+The curriculum—designed by rabbis, social workers, and psychologists—is being piloted in partnership with educators, cantors and rabbis in select Jewish institutions in Chicago, Los Angeles and New York.